Thailand in the Korean War

-The Kingdom of Thailand was one of the 21 countries who responded to the United Nations request to send troops to aid South Korea during the Korean War 1950-1953.
-As well as being one of the first countries to openly express its support for South Korea's cause, whilst also being one of the UN's larger contributors to the war.
-Thai support was important to battles determining the outcome of the war, including Pork Chop Hill and the Third Battle of Seoul.
+The Kingdom of Thailand was one of the 21 countries who responded to the United Nations request to send troops to aid South Korea during the Korean War 1950–1953.

 Intervention

 In July 1950, Thailand was the first Asian nation to respond to the US call for allies in Korea.
 Prime Minister Plaek Phibunsongkhram told parliament that, "by sending just a small number of troops as a token of our friendship, we will get various things in return."
 A month after agreeing to commit troops, Thailand received US$10 million in US economic aid and a US$25 million loan from the World Bank.
-Four tons of rice were sent to Korea immediately as food aid, followed by an infantry battalion from the 1st Infantry Battalion of the 21st Regimental Combat Team (later renamed the 21st Infantry Regiment, Queen's Guard), formed on 22 September, and several warships.
+Forty thousand tons of rice were sent to Korea immediately as food aid, followed by an infantry battalion from the 1st Infantry Battalion of the 21st Regimental Combat Team (later renamed the 21st Infantry Regiment, Queen's Guard), formed on 22 September, and several warships.
 Later in the conflict, several transport aircraft were sent by the Thai government.